AMC Ambassador: Reorientation under AMC

 The 1955 model year Ambassadors included a facelift under the direction of Edmund E. Anderson that featured wrap-around windshields and a new oval grille with integrated headlights.
 New front fenders now had wheel arches to expose more of the front wheels and tires.
 For the first time, the Ambassadors were available with a V8 engine supplied by Packard and Packard's Ultramatic automatic transmission.

 The Ambassador models underwent a significant restyle for 1956.
 A "V-line" theme adorned the cars, featuring a variety of two- and three-tone color schemes.
 The Ambassador lineup was streamlined, offering Nash I6 and a larger V8 engine from Packard.
 However, AMC introduced its in-house developed 250 CID V8 engine in April 1956.
 The 1957 Nash Ambassador models included numerous features and were notable for being among the first cars equipped with "quad" headlights as standard equipment.
 These were distinctively stacked vertically within the front fender "pontoons".
 The standard engine for the 1957 Ambassador was AMC's own V8, a modern overhead valve design displacing 327 CID.

 While Romney championed the compact car strategy, developing a redesigned 1958 Nash Ambassador based on a stretched and re-skinned 1956 Rambler body was underway.
 Designers at AMC also crafted a re-trimmed Hudson equivalent, tentatively named the "Rebel," intended for Hudson dealers.
 However, Romney made a difficult but decisive choice as sales of the traditional large-sized Ambassador and Hudson Hornet models continued declining.
 Romney essentially "represented a rejection of the standard way of running a U.S. automaker".
 In 1956, he determined that consumer confidence in these historic Nash and Hudson nameplates had waned beyond recovery.
 The decision to discontinue two iconic brands came so late that some early promotional materials for the forthcoming 1958 Ambassador even had the Nash and Hudson names airbrushed out.

-After producing fewer than 3,600 large-sized Nash cars in 1957, the final Nash Ambassador rolled off the Kenosha, Wisconsin, production line in the summer of 1957.
+After producing fewer than 3,600 large-sized Nash cars in 1957, the final Nash Ambassador rolled off the Kenosha, Wisconsin, production line on 25 June 1957.
 This marked the end of the Nash brand, as Romney, believing both Nash and Hudson were no longer relevant, retired both names to focus AMC's resources entirely on the successful Rambler line, which was officially registered as a separate marque for 1957.